pastchick3/agile-C/README.md

 }
 ```

 Suppose we have a really simple program as above.
-The first thing Agile-C does is to consult a internal module to get complete function declarations of `assert.h` and insert them into the source file, so it can later match the usage of function `assert` to its declaration.
+The first thing Agile-C does is to consult an internal module to get complete function declarations of `assert.h` and insert them into the source file, so it can later match the usage of function `assert` to its declaration.
 The transformed program is shown as below.

 ``` C
 #include <assert.h>